caigwatkin/caigwatkin.github.io/cv.md

 As a full-stack software engineer, I thrive on bridging the gap between dreams and deployment.
 Backed by years of experience crafting cloud-based products with global reach, I bring a diverse skill set and a passion for building impactful solutions.
-For me, it is about more than just writing code; I seek to build relationships, foster innovation, and ultimately turn aspirations into tangible realities.
+For me, it is about more than just writing code as I seek to build relationships, foster innovation, and ultimately turn aspirations into tangible realities.

 Technical expertise: I’m adept in navigating the full software development lifecycle, from conception to deployment and beyond.